renyujiang/P2P_Chat/Readme.md

 ## Requirements

-### This program works on macOS only, don't run it on Windows or Linux.
+### This program's full function works on macOS only, don't run it on Windows or Linux.

-### This program works on macOS only, don't run it on Windows or Linux.
+### This program's full function works on macOS only, don't run it on Windows or Linux.

-### This program works on macOS only, don't run it on Windows or Linux.
+### This program's full function works on macOS only, don't run it on Windows or Linux.

 ## P2P Chat Console - console.py